 Houghton Park and Ride/Play

-The Park and Play is temporary and will be removed in 2026 to make way for the Iceplex and Kirkland Community Center.
-Learn more about the Seattle Kraken Iceplex and Community Center Project
+The temporary Houghton Park and Play closed on May 4, 2026 to make way for the future Kraken Iceplex and Kirkland Community Center.
+Learn more about the Kraken Iceplex and Kirkland Community Center.

-• Community Gardens: The garden plots will move to a new section of Rose Hill Meadows Park, made possible by a generous land donation.
-The gardens are expected to open in April 2026.
+• Community Gardens: The garden plots moved to a new section of Rose Hill Meadows, made possible by a generous land donation.
+The gardens opened April 2026.

-• Pickleball Courts: Plans are also underway to convert the tennis court at Peter Kirk Park into six or eight pickleball courts in the first half of 2026.
+• Pickleball Courts: Work is underway to convert the tennis court at Peter Kirk Park into six pickleball courts.
 The conversion is expected to be completed by June 2026 and depends on weather.

-• Skate Features: The skate park at Peter Kirk Park will be upgraded and incorporate favorite elements from the Houghton Park and Play.
-The skate park design work will take place in the first half of 2026, with a goal to start construction in fall 2026.
+• Skate Park: The skate park at Peter Kirk Park will be upgraded and incorporate favorite elements from the Houghton Park and Play.
+The skate park design work will take place in the first half of 2026, with a goal to start construction in late 2026.

-• Bike Features: The pump track and bike features are under assessment.
+• Bicycle Features: The pump track and bike features are under assessment.

 Community Gardens (Pea Patches)